ogrok/goexpend/README.md

 The application is intended for monthly budgeting.

+The build script simply builds the app and moves the executable to somewhere likely to be in your $PATH.
+Requires a working Go environment.

 ### Data Model

 There are three types of expenses: **one-time**, **monthly** and **yearly**.
 Expenses are categorized into a given **month** and either recur monthly, annually or not at all.
 Expenses are named and categorized, and have budgeted (accrued) amounts as well as actual (realized) amounts.